 Chinese Title: 不臣

-It was said that when Cining palace’s empress dowager Qi throw a temper, only great general Weiyuan could take it.
+It was said that when Cining palace’s empress dowager Qi throws a temper, only great general Weiyuan could take it.

 “Ay, you all bully aijia, this old woman.
 You agreed to go this noon to buy roasted chicken for aijia outside of the palace.
 In the end, it was still roasted by the imperial kitchen.
 Don’t think that aijia can’t differentiate the taste!”